mikarinneoracle/dockernode-app/wercker.md

 ### First time deployment

 In the first commit it is normal that the workflow fails to the last step since there's no previous candidate version available to be removed from OCCS.
-This can been seen from the step log.

 ![Logo](build-deploy.png)

+This error can been seen from the step log:
 <pre>
 Tried to remove inactive deployment rolling/null but it doesn't exist.
 </pre>